 Its theme was ecosystem restoration and resetting the relationship with nature.

-On the first day of week-long World Environment Day celebrations, Prime Minister Imran Khan planted a sapling at Islamabad's Margalla Hills to mark the planting of 1 billion trees across the country.
+On the first day of week-long World Environment Day celebrations, Prime Minister Imran Khan planted a sampling at Islamabad's Margalla Hills to mark the planting of 1 billion trees across the country.

 Pakistan is among the countries worst affected by climate change, having been regularly hit by devastating floods in recent years, displacing hundreds of thousands of people and destroying swathes of agricultural land.